Crinibus/small_projects/tvguide_scraper/README.md

 ```
 python3 scraper.py -c [channel_1] -c [channel_2]
 ```
 **OBS**: when specifing channels with a space such as "TV2 News", use a dash (-) instead of a space.
+E.g. "TV2 News" -> "TV2-News"

 <br/>